milvus-io/milvus/docs/jaeger_guides/opentracing_user_guide.md

 ### Min Duraton Max Duration

-The minimum and maximum request duration, you can use this condition to find the time-consuming and short-term requests
+The minimum and maximum request duration, you can use this condition to find the time-consuming and short-term requests.

 ### Limit Result

-The max number of result
+The max number of result.

 ## Search result